 Representation Language and Semantics

-NTDO has been built using the Ontology Web Language 2 (OWL2), which is the World Wide Web Consortium (W3C) [10] recommended syntax, based on Description Logics (DL) semantics [1].
+NTDO has been built using the Ontology Web Language 2 (OWL2), which is the World Wide Web Consortium (W3C) [10] recommended syntax, extended with the agreement operator (≐) [1].
+The semantics of OWL 2 is based on Description Logics (DL) semantics [1], and the for an interpretation I is as follows.
+If f and g are properties or role chains, an OWL 2 interpretation I extended with the following interpretation function:

+(f≐g)I={a ∈∆I|∃b.(a,b)∈fI⋀(a,g)∈gI}

+where ∆I is the domain of the interpretation.

 The mortality representation was edited via the ontology editor Protégé v.4.1 using the embedded reasoner HermiT [17] for auto-classification.
+Inference could not be performed over agreements since Hermit is not able to deal with it.

 Knowledge Sources